 I think the point Paul is making is to continually BE praying, staying in the presence of God in all circumstances, communing with Him in a deep and intimate relationship.
 This would be what Paul meant in Eph 6:18 “pray in the Spirit on all occasions with all kinds of prayers and requests,” and Col 4:2 “Devote yourselves to prayer, being watchful and thankful.”

-Again though, I cannot think what to be praying about to be described as continually praying.
-But recently, I had a breakthrough in my thinking, it is simply to:
+Again though, I cannot think what the subject matter would be, to be described as continually praying.

 Pray about everything.